 Research and development expenses consist of personnel costs, depreciation, including salaries, benefits, materials and supplies, licenses, and fees.
 The Company charges research and development costs to expense when incurred.
-There were no research and development costs incurred in 2018 and 2017.
+There were no research and development costs incurred in 2019 and 2018.

-i.
-Income Taxes
+i Income Taxes

 The Company accounts for income taxes using the liability method whereby deferred tax asset and liability account balances are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The Company provides a valuation allowance, if necessary, to reduce deferred tax assets to their estimated realizable value.
-Also, the Company accounts for uncertain tax positions and management has concluded that the Company has taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of current tax guidance.

-j.
+i.
 Stock-Based Compensation

 Compensation costs related to all equity instruments granted are recognized at the grant-date fair value of the awards.
 Additionally, the Company is required to include an estimate of the number of awards that will be forfeited in calculating compensation costs, which are recognized over the requisite service period of the awards based on months vested.
 The Company estimates the fair value of share-based payment awards on the date of grant using an option-pricing model.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's consolidated statements of operations.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's statements of operations.

 In accordance with the reverse triangular merger mentioned in Note 1, all outstanding and unexercised stock options were terminated without consideration during 2016.
-Therefore, there was no stock-based compensation recognized in 2018 and 2017.
+Therefore, there was no stock-based compensation recognized in 2019 and 2018.